 Injured Worker List: A list of employees injured while employed with an Executive Branch state agency, who are unable to return to their former positions due to compensable, work-related injuries or illnesses.
 The employee must not have waived reemployment rights in accordance with state workers’ compensation laws.

-Reemployment: As used in this policy, when an injured worker is disabled from performing the duties of the worker’s former position and returns to work in an available and suitable position.

 Reinstatement: Return of an injured worker to the worker’s former position according to ORS 659A.043.

 Suitable Position: A position that meets the worker’s medical restrictions and is most like the former position in terms of compensation, duties, responsibilities, skills, location, duration (full or part-time, temporary or permanent) and shift.